Mikhail Voskresensky

-Mikhail Voskresensky (Михаи́л Серге́евич Воскресенский; born 1935) is a Russian pianist who left Russia for the United States in 2022 protesting against Russian invasion of Ukraine.
+Mikhail Voskresensky (Михаи́л Серге́евич Воскресенский; born on June 25, 1935, in Berdiansk, Ukrainian SSR, Soviet Union) is a Russian pianist and music pedagogue who left Russia for the United States in 2022 protesting against Russian invasion of Ukraine.

 Training

 Mikhail Voskresensky is known internationally as a pianist in the great Romantic tradition.
 He graduated from the Moscow Conservatory in 1958, where he studied under Ilya Klyachko, Boris Zemliansky, Yakov Milstein, Lev Oborin (piano) and Leonid Roizman (organ).
 As student of the famous Lev Oborin, the winner of the First International Chopin Piano Competition in 1927, Voskresensky was influenced by his teacher's refined taste and romanticism in his deployment of pianistic sonorities.
 His playing shows a thorough command of contrasting musical colors, never disharmonious, and a legato technique drawing forth a singing voice from the instrument.

 Some early reviews convey an impression of his technique: "The pianist reaches down to the great depths of music.
 His playing is poetic...
 It has a filigree quality in the right places, and he plays dramatic passages with a dynamic force and courage.
 Recorded by Voskresensky, Chopin's Nocturnes are performed with a distinct evenness."
 (Ruch muzyczny, Poland).
 "He is a courageous and powerful pianist.
 His playing is permeated with much feeling and his sound is melodious, clear and pure like a crystal."
 (Correio Paolistano, Brazil).